CELTA Courses Muscat

 - Be ready to cope with the intensity of the course.

-If you would like to apply for a CELTA course, after completing the initial application on our site, you will need to complete a pre-interview task, then, you may be invited for an interview which can be conducted either face-to-face, via telephone or via Skype.
+If you would like to apply for a CELTA course, after completing the initial application on our site, you will need to complete a pre-interview task, then, you may be invited for an interview which can be conducted either face-to-face, via telephone or via WebEx.
 After the interview you will be told whether you are accepted or not onto the course.
 The interview allows the centre to determine the candidate's potential to pass the CELTA course and also allows you to get a clearer idea of what the course consists of.

 CELTA Course Assessment, Muscat, Oman